CHT713/FDC-Diff/README.md

 cd FDC-Diff

 # Create the environment from the YAML file
-conda env create -f FC.yaml
+conda env create -f FC.yaml(If you encounter download failures, we recommend that you manually download each package that failed individually.)

 # Activate the environment
 conda activate FC